AngleProtocol/angle-docs/guides/app-guides/ANGLE/snapshot-votes.md

 ---
-description: How to participate to governance votes on Snapshot with veANGLE tokens
+description: How to participate to governance votes with veANGLE tokens
 ---

-# Voting on Snapshot
+# Voting on Angle Governance proposals

 veANGLE holders can create votes and vote on [Snapshot](https://snapshot.org/#/anglegovernance.eth) on existing governance votes.
 The Angle App also features [a page](https://app.angle.money/#/vote) allowing users to vote on the same Snapshot votes.